cocos/cocos-docs/en/index.md

 ## Example Projects

-Please pay attention that demo projects may have different branches for different Cocos Creator version, for example `v1.0` branch should work with Creator v1.0.

 - [Example Collections](https://github.com/cocos-creator/example-cases): You can also get access to it by creating a new project using that template.
 It's a case by case introduction of most Cocos Creator components and features.
 - [Your first Cocos Creator game: Star Catcher](https://github.com/cocos-creator/tutorial-first-game)，please read [Quick Start Tutorial](getting-started/quick-start.md) to build it step by step!
 - [Blackjack Demo co-developed with Tencent Games](https://github.com/cocos-creator/tutorial-blackjack)